SEC chair questions growth metrics used by technology companies

-WASHINGTON (Reuters) - Securities regulators are concerned that some metrics of growth used by technology companies are confusing investors, and may not translate into big profits, Securities and Exchange Commission Chair Mary Jo White said Wednesday.
+WASHINGTON, Nov 6 (Reuters) - U.S. securities regulators are concerned that some metrics of growth used by technology companies are confusing investors, and may not translate into big profits, Securities and Exchange Commission Chair Mary Jo White said Wednesday.

 “Consider a company that correctly claims it has a hundred million users, and that the rate of user growth is expected to continue to grow at double-digit rates.
 That certainly sounds good and it would seem to bode well for the prospects of the company,” White said at a New York conference sponsored by the Practising Law Institute.